San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- San Francisco has combined with its opponents to score more than 49 points in four of 10 games this season.
+- San Francisco and its opponents have combined to put up more than 49 points in four of 10 games this season.

-- Minnesota has combined with its opponents to score more than 49 points in five of 10 games this season.
+- Minnesota's games have gone over 49 points in five of 10 chances this season.

-- Sunday's total is 1.1 points lower than the two team's combined 50.1 points per game average.

-- The 46.4 combined points per game that these two squads have allowed this season are 2.6 fewer than the 49 total in this contest.
+- The combined points per game average of the two teams, 50.1, is 1.1 points above Sunday's over/under.

+- This contest's over/under is 2.6 points above the 46.4 these two squads combine to surrender per game this season.

 - The 49ers and their opponents score an average of 47.1 points per game, 1.9 fewer than Sunday's total.

-- The 49-point over/under for this game is 1.0 point below the 50.0 points per game average total in Vikings games this season.
+- The 49-point total for this game is 1.0 point below the 50.0 points per game average total in Vikings games this season.

 49ers stats and trends

-- San Francisco has played 10 games, with four wins against the spread.
+- In San Francisco's 10 games this year, it has four wins against the spread.

 - The 49ers have covered the spread twice this season when favored by 3.5 points or more (in six chances).

+- The 49ers score 24.6 points per game, comparable to the 24.2 per matchup the Vikings surrender.

-- San Francisco is 3-2 against the spread and 4-1 overall in games when it puts up more than 24.2 points.
+- San Francisco is 3-2 against the spread and 4-1 overall in games when it records more than 24.2 points.

-- In games that San Francisco picks up over 378.9 yards, the team is 1-2 against the spread and 2-1 overall.
+- San Francisco is 1-2 against the spread and 2-1 overall when the team totals more than 378.9 yards.

-- The 49ers have turned the ball over 14 times this season, two more turnovers than the Vikings have forced (12).
+- This year, the 49ers have turned the ball over 14 times, two more than the Vikings' takeaways (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Vikings.